 Automotive dealers have thousands, in some cases tens of thousands, of potential buyers in their DMS.
-These are ideal candidates that will consume information at a minimal cost, where an email – which has no cost – will get in front of and viewed by potential buyers who have trusted in your store in the past.
-Although, some of those relationships have been lost due to poor service, bad purchasing experiences, relocation, etc., there are plenty of success stories that you can capitalize on in a big way!
+These are ideal candidates who will consume information at a minimal cost, whereas an email – which has no cost – will get in front of and viewed by potential buyers who have trusted your store in the past.
+Although some of those relationships have been lost due to poor service, bad purchasing experiences, relocation, etc., there are plenty of success stories that you can capitalize on in a big way!

 When it comes to vehicle sales, there is no real way to force a deal.
 What I mean by this is that the market is going to do what the market is going to do.
-There is a certain amount of vehicle sales that a giving market will accommodate for.
-The only way to gain market share is by taking it away from your competitors through expensive marketing campaigns, differentiation in your experience (both in store and online), or worst-case scenario, by discounting and losing margins.
+There is a certain amount of vehicle sales that a giving market will accommodate.
+The only way to gain market share is by taking it away from your competitors through expensive marketing campaigns, differentiation in your experience (both in-store and online), or worst-case scenario, by discounting and losing margins.
 Yet this does not mean more sales.
-It just means some dealers will position themselves to take more of what is already available in a giving market.
+It just means some dealers will position themselves to take more of what is already available in a given market.

 I am not advocating that you should not advertise for new customers and new business, because you absolutely should.
 What I am hoping to convey is the fact that dealers already have a primed buyer who you can move into a vehicle at a much lower acquisition cost to you and one that will allow you to keep more profits.
 This buyer will generate plus units in your monthly count.
-Think about it this way: if you can convert customers from your DMS that are not in market, that is a true new opportunity.
+Think about it this way: If you can convert customers from your DMS that is not in the market, that is a truly new opportunity.
 Those buyers were not going to shop at your store, and they were not going to shop at your competitor’s either.